Master of Arts Program for the United States Military Academy, West Point, New York

 13. Practicum in Change and Consultation (ORLJ 6343) [capstone course] – This course is intended to provide students with an introduction to the practice of consultation and planned organizational change through the application of behavioral science concepts and tools.
 Assuming some basic knowledge of organizational behavior and theory, the course will address issues of how to gather information about organizations in order to diagnose and facilitate change, to increase effectiveness, and to foster the capacity for learning and development over time.
 The focus will be on understanding organizations through the development and use of diagnostic models and self-as-instrument in conjunction with specific change technologies during all phases of consulting to organizations.

 The course is heavily weighted toward practice and provides students with opportunities to: give class presentations; give and receive feedback to and from peers – individually and collectively; learn what factors enhance and impede team development and effectiveness; consult to a team as well as be a client team; and form a consulting firm in which the task is to provide consultation to a “real” client organization.

-The course is divided into two components: class session (Monday) and weekly team meetings (Wednesdays).
+The course is divided into two components: class session (Mondays) and weekly team meetings (Wednesdays).
 Learning opportunities are intentionally designed to be sequential with team assignments building on learning from class and vice versa.

 Class sessions vary weekly according to the topic and task and include a variety of learning experiences such as brief lectures, discussion of cases, structured team-work, and simulated as well as actual consultation with an organization.
 (5 credits)

 14. How Adults Learn (ORLD 4051) – This course provides a sophisticated introduction to basic and significant theories of adult learning.
 Areas covered include: transitions and evolutions; learning and achieving styles; exploration of how people think, reason, and make meaning of the complexities around them; and transformation theory.
 Each of these areas focuses on its application to an understanding of how adults learn.
 (3 credits)